top of page

 Overview of Recent Tax Law Changes

-One of the most significant changes in recent U.S. tax legislation is the introduction of the Tax Cuts and Jobs Act (TCJA) of 2017.
+One significant change in recent U.S. tax legislation is the introduction of the Tax Cuts and Jobs Act (TCJA) of 2017.
 Although not recent in the sense of enactment, its effects continue to reverberate.
-This law reduced the corporate tax rate from 35% to 21%, a change primarily aimed at larger corporations but also impacting smaller businesses.
+This law reduced the corporate tax rate from 35% to 21%.
+This change primarily aimed at larger corporations also impacts smaller businesses.

 Additionally, the TCJA introduced a 20% deduction for pass-through businesses, which constitute the majority of SMEs.

-More recently, the Consolidated Appropriations Act, 2021, brought further adjustments.
-This act extended and expanded several tax credits, including the Employee Retention Tax Credit (ERTC), which is particularly relevant for SMEs striving to retain their workforce during challenging economic times.
+More recently, the Consolidated Appropriations Act of 2021 brought further adjustments.
+This act extended and expanded several tax credits, including the Employee Retention Tax Credit (ERTC).
+This credit is particularly relevant for SMEs striving to retain their workforce during challenging economic times.

 Implications for SMEs